aeternity/aeternity/docs/configuration.md

 ### Peer-to-peer network

-**It is very important that a node not only can connect to other nodes, but that can accepts incoming connections as well, the more peer connections (both inbound+outbound) the node have the better will be it's overall p2p network latency (i.e. block propagation time).**
+**It is very important that a node not only can connect to other nodes, but that can accept incoming connections as well: the more peer connections (both inbound+outbound) the node has, the better its overall p2p network latency (i.e. block propagation time) will be.**

 By default node listen on TCP port **3015**.
 It can be changed by `sync` > `port` parameter in the configuration file in case for some reason that port cannot be used (e.g. already used by other service).